anitha0615/Crowdfunding_ETL/README.md

 ## create_dtabase.sql has the create database script.

-##campaign_select.png,category_select.png and sub_category_select.png has screenshot of the select query run after import data from the generated csv files.
+## campaign_select.png,category_select.png and sub_category_select.png has screenshot of the select query run after import data from the generated csv files.

+## contacts.csv has cleaned dataframe with data from contacts.xlsx